Exercise Gobi Wolf 2022 participants train in disaster relief and humanitarian assistance

-A Mongolia National Emergency Management Agency team lowers from a helicopter to hoist a basket stretcher during a simulated search and rescue scenario as part of Gobi Wolf 2022 in Bayankhongor, Mongolia, Sept.
-8. Gobi Wolf is a disaster response exercise conducted as a humanitarian assistance and disaster relief engagement.
-The field training exercise focuses on hazardous material response, mass medical care, and search and rescue.
+Sgt.
+Alexander Zakreski, right, 1-52nd General Support Aviation Battalion, monitors a Mongolia National Emergency Management Agency team as they prepare a basket stretcher for a helicopter hoist during a simulated search and rescue scenario as part of Gobi Wolf 2022 in Bayankhongor, Mongolia, Sept.
+8. Gobi Wolf is a multilateral humanitarian assistance and disaster relief engagement between military components of the government of Mongolia and U.S. Army Pacific.
+Participating countries also include Bangladesh, Nepal, Sri Lanka, Thailand, the United Kingdom and Vietnam.
 (Alaska National Guard photo by Victoria Granado)

 |Date Taken: